 As the end of the year approaches, it’s time for small business owners to put tax planning on their radar.
-You have until December 31 to make some strategic moves that can help you take advantage of more tax breaks, maximize your tax deductions, and minimize the amount you’ll owe in taxes when filing time comes.
+You have until December 31 to make some strategic moves that can help you take advantage of more tax breaks, maximize your tax deductions, and minimize the amount you’ll owe when tax filing time comes.

 Keep these five year-end tax planning tips in mind to help place your small business in the best position possible when tax season rolls around.

-1. Meet with your CPA as soon as possible.
+1. Meet with Your CPA as Soon as Possible.

-It’s important to discuss these business structures with your CPA or other tax advisers to determine the right fit for your small business.
+It’s important to discuss these different business structures with your CPA or other tax advisers to determine the right fit for your small business.

-3. Consider income deferral or acceleration.
+3. Consider Income Deferral or Acceleration.

-If you have invoices that you haven’t yet sent to your customers or receivables that you haven’t yet collected, you could consider waiting until January 2023 to send them so that the income won’t be taxable on your 2022 tax return.
+If you have invoices that you haven’t yet sent to your customers or receivables that you haven’t yet collected, you could consider waiting until January 2024 to send them so that the income won’t be taxable on your 2023 tax return.

-On the other hand, if you expect an increase in profits that will put you in a higher tax bracket in 2023, you may want to collect the income in 2022, rather than deferring it to a potentially higher tax year.
+On the other hand, if you expect an increase in profits that will put you in a higher tax bracket in 2024, you may want to collect the income in 2023 rather than deferring it to a potentially higher tax year.
 Ask your tax adviser to help you determine whether it makes sense to accelerate or defer some of your income based on the specifics of your situation.

-4. Leverage last-minute deductions.
+4. Leverage Last-Minute Deductions.

 To enjoy even more tax deductions, cash-basis business taxpayers can consider prepaying for services that their company will be using in the coming year, such as business insurance, rent, professional memberships, and other guaranteed fixed expenses.

-Check with your tax adviser to see whether your business can benefit from tax deductible year-end charitable contributions.
+Check with your tax advisor to see whether your business can benefit from tax-deductible year-end charitable contributions.
 It may depend on your legal business formation and whether you have itemized deductions.
 Click here to see the IRS rules on charitable contribution deductions.

-Small businesses may be eligible to receive a tax credit to help cover the startup costs for various types of employee retirement plans, like a SEP, a SIMPLE IRA (Savings Incentive Match PLan for Employees), a 401(k), and others.
+Small businesses may be eligible to receive a tax credit to help cover the startup costs for various types of employee retirement plans, like a SEP, a SIMPLE IRA (Savings Incentive Match Plan for Employees), a 401(k), and others.

 As a small business owner, if you are proactive with your tax planning, you may be able to take advantage of more tax savings.
 And with a lower tax bill, of course, you’ll have more money to invest in your business for the year ahead.

-The Oregon SBDC Network offers guidance on a variety of topics that will help small businesses succeed at every stage.
+The Oregon SBDC offers guidance on a variety of topics that will help small businesses succeed at every stage.
 Visit OregonSBDC.org to find the Center closest to you and to access all the valuable resources you need to run your Oregon small business.

 Subscribe for more Oregon SBDC Small Business Tips